Kinectimals: Gameplay

 Throughout the game players spend time using the Kinect system to feed, play with, care, and even raise an animal cub.
 Upon starting the game the player will visit Fur Town, where they choose one of the 6 initial cubs.
 When they adopt a cub, they can take a picture and name it.
 As they play the game, new areas, more cubs and items can be unlocked.
 Throughout the game there are 11 cubs.
 The cat-lemur fairy, Bumble (voiced by Richard Steven Horvitz) guides the player through the game.
 When players play games and challenges, they earn coins.
 At the shop run by lemurs, the players can spend their earned coins to buy stuff like toys, feather wands, balls, jump ropes, flying toys, radio-controlled cars, food, drinks, collars, pendants, furniture and other things.
 Other stuff can also be unlocked by winning gold medals.
 Also in the areas of the game, players can use the Plunderscope to find hidden treasures which also unlocks accessories and even use a net to catch butterflies.
 Players can also use the scan tags on the plush toys to unlock new cubs and other toys.
 A female fairy named Lina (voiced by Grey DeLisle) appears in the bear version of the game to guide the player through the game and solving Fiddler's Quest.
 Each of these games take place in the islands Lemuria and Mira.
 In the bear version of the game, it includes new games such as juggling, tree climbing, and fishing as well as new wild cat cubs.

 Reception

 Kinectimals has received mostly positive reviews.
 Video game talk show Good Games two presenters gave the game a 7 and 7.5 out of 10 saying how it was quite fun and that the player's animal would give instant feedback as well most younger gamers would love playing it.
 Initially they said "It has a lot more life, energy and fun to it than something like EyePet - there's a lot of sparkle, but I was okay with that."
+An IGN review described Kinectimals as, "the cutest game in existence", but reported that the motion controls did not perform well for some games and that there are too many menus.